noaa-onms/cinms/modals/_captions.md

 The sea-surface temperature dataset collected via satellite is the [Monthly Global Seascapes](https://cwcgom.aoml.noaa.gov/erddap/info/noaa_aoml_4729_9ee6_ab54/index.html) and served by NOAA's [Caribbean/Gulf of Mexico Node Physical Oceanography Division Ocean Chemistry and Ecosystems Division](https://cwcgom.aoml.noaa.gov/) (CWCGOM) and served to this website live as a web map service (WMS) via their ERDDAP server.
 For more on this product, please see Kavanaugh et al. (2016) [Seascapes as a new vernacular for pelagic ocean monitoring, management and conservation](https://doi.org/10.1093/icesjms/fsw086) _ICES Journal of Marine Science_.

+## Figure Ux.Ocean.SST.Anomaly.timeseries.

+The anomaly in sea-surface temperature over time across the Sanctuary.
+The gray bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the gray bar.

+### Details

+Sea-surface temperature (SST) anomalies were calculated based upon the method in [Reed et al. 2016.
+Nature Communications 7, 13757](https://doi.org/10.1038/ncomms13757).
+Using the 15-year period of 2003-2017, an average SST was calculated for every month for the Sanctuary.
+Then, the average SST value for the appropriate month was subtracted from every value in the SST dataset.
+The resulting numbers are the SST anomalies.
+The sea-surface temperature dataset collected via satellite is the [Multi-scale Ultra-high Resolution (MUR) SST Analysis fv04.1, Global, 0.01°, 2002-present, Monthly](https://coastwatch.pfeg.noaa.gov/erddap/info/jplMURSST41mday/index.html) curated by NOAA's [Environmental Research Division](https://oceanview.pfeg.noaa.gov/projects) (ERD) and served to this website live as a web map service (WMS) from the [CoastWatch ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html) server.

 ## Figure Ux.Ocean.SST.ERD.map.

 Map of the most recent sea-surface temperature around the Sanctuary.